About ESWI2025

 2. Navigating the 2024-2025 flu season: insights on severity, vaccine uptake and impact

-Mine DURUSU TANRIOVERHacettepe University, Türkiye
+Mine DURUSU TANRIOVERDirector of Vaccine Institute, Hacettepe University, Türkiye

-3. Understanding what shapes influenza vaccine decisions by HCP's and patients
+3. Understanding what shapes influenza vaccine decisions by HCPs and patients

-Salah AL AWAIDIMinistry of Health (Oman), Oman
+Salah AL AWAIDIPublic Health Consultant, Oman

-Mine DURUSU TANRIOVERHacettepe University, Türkiye
+Mine DURUSU TANRIOVERDirector of Vaccine Institute, Hacettepe University, Türkiye

-George KASSIANOSESWI Board Member, G Kassianos, UK
+George KASSIANOSESWI Board Member, United Kingdom

 4. Strengthening partnerships for lifelong wellness

-Salah AL AWAIDIMinistry of Health (Oman), Oman
+Salah AL AWAIDIPublic Health Consultant, Oman

-Mine DURUSU TANRIOVERHacettepe University, Türkiye
+Mine DURUSU TANRIOVERDirector of Vaccine Institute, Hacettepe University, Türkiye

-George KASSIANOSESWI Board Member, G Kassianos, UK
+George KASSIANOSESWI Board Member, United Kingdom

 5. Summary and close